 Obvious Consequences of Failing Generic Fundamentals

-All of these factors can result in overworked training staffs, poor morale, overtime costs, and training managers struggling to efficiently and sufficiently fulfill their training obligations.
+All of these factors can result in overworked staff, poor morale, overtime costs, and training managers struggling to efficiently and sufficiently fulfill their obligations.

 The consequences of failure are high.
-GFE pass-rate is a KPI for training managers, and the lower the number, the more scrutiny your program gets from INPO and the NRC.
-And the cost of remediation for those who fail the exam eats into your utility’s bottom line.
+The GFE pass-rate is a KPI for training managers.
+The lower the number, the more scrutiny your program gets from the Institute of Nuclear Power Operations (INPO) and Nuclear Regulatory Commission (NRC).
+The cost of remediation for those who fail the exam also eats into your utility’s bottom line.

 Outsourcing Fundamentals Training – A Simple Solution

 A simple solution is to supplement your existing staff, as needed, with highly experienced and well-trained experts from outside the organization.

 - Experts who teach GFE subjects all the time are better prepared to relay the information.
 And, they enjoy teaching it.

 - Experts can evaluate student strengths and weaknesses, and determine when and how to remediate students to achieve the best results and save you money.